Clear as Crystal: Colorless Glass from the Chrysler Museum

 Because glass is an artificial material, it can be made nearly any color imaginable.
 People have long been captivated by colorless, transparent glass despite the other color possibilities.

-Clear As Crystal: Colorless Glass at the Chrysler Museum explores the allure of colorless glass by showcasing contemporary artworks and historical objects from within the Museum’s permanent collection that are made exclusively with colorless glass.
+Clear As Crystal: Colorless Glass from the Chrysler Museum explores the allure of colorless glass by showcasing contemporary artworks and historical objects from within the Museum’s permanent collection that are made exclusively with colorless glass.
 The works on view reveal the wide array of techniques that artists have used to capitalize on the aesthetic and intellectual opportunities offered by clear, colorless glass.

 Glass is naturally bluish-green in hue, so glassmakers have to intentionally manipulate its chemistry in order to turn it crystal clear.
 Glassmakers in the ancient and Islamic worlds sought to produce a glass that imitated the pure quartz mineral called rock crystal, while Venetian glassmakers of the Renaissance kept secret recipes for their famous cristallo glass.
 English chemists of the seventeenth century sought to produce their own perfectly clear glass, leading to the popularization of “lead crystal.”
 Bohemian artisans were renowned for elaborately engraved colorless glasses during the eighteenth and nineteenth centuries, while American glass factories later produced cut and pressed glassware to reflect and refract light.
 Contemporary artists continue to harness the power and properties of colorless glass, using it as a means to sculpt with light and form.